aavek/Aeolus-Ocean/README.md

 <br>

-When each setting is chosen as required, click on "Autonomous Vessel Control".
+When ready, click on "Autonomous Vessel Control".

 ### During the Simulation